-Zone: Will produce reliably in Zones 7 and up.
-Needs a nice hot summer for its entire growth period of 40-50 days.
+Exposure: Full sun.
+Amaranth needs a nice hot summer for its entire growth period of 40-50 days.

 Sow seeds 5mm (¼”) deep in well drained soil in full sun.
 Seeds should germinate in 4 to 10 days.
 Thin seedlings to 25-35cm (10-14″) apart in rows 50cm (20″) apart.